dmouscher/nomic/Game_4/rules-s.md

 Rules created from temporary rules that, either by general consensus or by the Judge's reasoning, are paradoxical, create a situation that has an ambiguous legality, or are too vague to be resolved with confidence are repealed.

 A vote may be invoked in #actions to destroy a temporary rule before it becomes a rule.
 Once invoked, players have untill the end of the next day (24-48hrs) to vote.
 At the end of the time period (midnight), if a 65% majority agree, the temprory rule is destroyed, else the temproary rule becomes a rule at the end of the current turn.

+## 309

+All players have an individual emoji list.
+Once every round, players can add, swap, or remove an emoji from their emoji list by declaring so in #actions.
+All emojis in a player's emoji list are added at the end of said player's name.

+Players must have at least one emoji in their emoji list, and are required to add an emoji to their emoji list if it is empty.
+Players cannot remove an emoji from their emoji list if doing so would cause their emoji list to become empty.